aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-al2-eks/deploy-sample-app/index.en.md

 ---
-title : "Deploy a sample nginx pod on the custom ami Amazon Linux  nodes" weight : 23
+title: "Deploy a sample nginx pod on the custom ami Amazon Linux  nodes"
+weight: 23
 ---

 With a working cluster and managed node group, we can deploy a sample application to make sure everything is running properly.
 For this example, we’ll use a simple nginx deployment to deploy pods to the cluster into the custom ami nodegroup using Kubernetes pod scheduling property [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).
 We can then verify the pods are running, and the nginx webserver started correctly:

 ```bash
 cd ~/environment/amazon-eks-custom-amis